• Skip to primary navigation

 What is MeRT?

 MeRT stands for Magnetic e-Resonance Therapy.
-This innovative treatment protocol combines technologies of Transcranial Magnetic Stimulation (TMS, an FDA-cleared therapy for Depression and OCD), Quantitative Electroencephalogram (qEEG), and Electrocardiogram (ECG/EKG) to analyze and formulate treatments tailored for each person’s unique brain pattern.
+This innovative treatment protocol combines technologies of Transcranial Magnetic Stimulation (TMS, an FDA-approved therapy for Depression and OCD), Quantitative Electroencephalogram (qEEG), and Electrocardiogram (ECG/EKG) to analyze and formulate treatments tailored for each person’s unique brain pattern.

 Most TMS treatments are used to deliver stimulation to one area of the brain at a fixed frequency for all patients, however, MeRT is more evolved.
 We tailor MeRT as to frequency and location based on initial thorough testing and evaluation.
 This customized, scientific approach is unique to each patient.

-We carefully analyze the patient’s initial testings as to the brain’s pattern of function and activity.
+We carefully analyze the patient’s initial tests as to the brain’s pattern of function and activity.
 Through this detailed analysis, we can determine the correct neural synchronization.
 We then devise a highly personalized protocol for each patient to encourage improved brain communication.
 Many of our patients have noticed significant clinical improvements.*

 Treatment for Parkinson’s disease usually lasts four to six weeks and can be done alongside other therapies.
 Appointments are 30 to 45 minutes, Monday through Friday.
 Many of our patients report they notice a difference occurring within the first week.*